izivkov/DynamicResourceTranslator/README.md

 ## Features

 - Dynamically translates string resources at runtime, eliminating the need for multiple language-specific `strings.xml`.
-- Prioritise existing language specific `string.xml`, if resent.
+- Respect existing language-specific `string.xml`, if resent.
-- Supports fine-tuned translations when automatic translations are insufficient.
+- Supports fine-tuning of translation when automatic translations should be corrected ot shortened.
 - Allows multiple language translations on the same page.
 - Provides a pluggable translation engine architecture.